 - 64. Describe how the board is participating in development of online application and payment capability and any other secondary IT issues affecting the board. - Is the board utilizing BreEZe?
 What Release was the board included in?
-What is the status of the board's change requests? - If the board is not utilizing BreEZe, what is the board's plan for future IT needs?
+What is the status of the board's change requests? - Yes, the Board was in the first release.
+The status of the Board's change requests depends on their priority level.
+Changes deemed critical, assigned a priority of 1 or 2, are addressed promptly, usually by the next scheduled update from the Department.
+In contrast, low-priority changes are implemented in updates only when there is available space to accommodate them. - If the board is not utilizing BreEZe, what is the board's plan for future IT needs?
 What discussions has the board had with DCA about IT needs and options?
 What is the board's understanding of Release 3 boards?
 Is the board currently using a bridge or workaround system?
+N/A

-Section 9 - Board Action and Response to Prior Sunset Issues
+Section 9 -

+Board Action and Response to Prior Sunset Issues